BIO 512: Limnology

 Additional frequency code descriptions can be found in the Terminology Guide.

 Classes and Field Trips: Material presented and discussed in class will frequently be based on data collected in the weekly laboratory.
 Many labs are field trips to local aquatic systems.
 Two lakes, two streams, a bog, and a beaver pond will be sampled through the semester, with emphasis placed on identification of organisms present and the processes that define each ecosystem.
-One of the lakes studied is nutrient rich Little York Lake, and it will be compared with the very unique Fayetteville Green Lake.
+One of the lakes studied is nutrient rich Little York Lake, and it will be compared with the unique Fayetteville Green Lake.
 The pristine stream running through the College's Hoxie Gorge property will be contrasted with a stream impacted by erosion.
 By the end of the semester, students will understand how these ecosystems function and how human perturbations affect aquatic organisms and water quality.